Frequently Asked Q's

 Where can I review you?

 We thrive on word of mouth reviews, but online reviews help a ton too.
-You can leave a few kind words on Facebook, Wedding Wire, and The Knot.
+You can leave a few kind words on Wedding Wire, The Knot, and Google.
 Gracias in advance for the LOVE, cool peeps!!!
-I’m blushing!
+We're blushing!